 Show All Answers

 Whenever possible, the city pays cash for capital improvements.
 However, more costly improvement projects are financed.
-This allows the city to complete the improvements sooner.
-If the city did not finance more expensive projects, the improvements would be deferred for several years during which time costs are likely to go up.
+This allows the city to complete the improvements sooner and keep the property tax rate as low as possible.
+If the city did not finance more costly projects, the improvements would be deferred for several years during which time costs are likely to go up.
+If the city chose to fund the proposed projects with cash by increasing the property tax rate, based on current property values we estimate the rate would need to increase by approximately 11.6 cents to pay cash for the projects over the next 6 years.

 The city projects that property owners will not see a tax rate increase to pay for the bonds.
-As existing debt is paid down, the city is able to take on new debt and stay within its budget.
+As existing debt is paid down, the city is able to take on new debt and stay within its budget and current tax rate.
 Similar to your own budget, when you pay a loan off, the monthly payment can be shifted to another priority.

 In February 2003, the voters authorized $37,210,000 for street and other improvements.
 The bonds were issued with no increase to the property tax rate.
 All of the 2003 bond-funded projects were completed as planned except for the widening of Boulevard 26, which was a joint project with TxDOT.
 Unfortunately, due to statewide funding shortfalls and other priorities, TxDOT has been unable to proceed with the project.
 The city’s $3 million for the project remains unspent.
 In addition, there was $860,000 in savings from other 2003 bond projects.